Tax

 This article covers what you need to know.

-In simple terms, you are a non resident landlord if you have rental property in the UK but live abroad for 6 months or more.
+In simple terms, you are a non resident landlord (NRL) if you have rental property in the UK but live abroad for 6 months or more.

 Usually, when deciding whether or not you are resident for tax purposes, you’d look to the Statutory Residence test to help you decide, but not in this case.